NduatiKagiri/maths-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Math Magicians project
-> Math Magicians project: Show About, Calculator, and Math quotes pages
+> Math Magicians project: Show About, Calculator, and Math quotes pages on the app

 ## Built With
 - React